-19. Please describe any laws in your jurisdiction addressing biometrics, such as facial recognition.
+24. Please describe any laws in your jurisdiction addressing biometrics, such as facial recognition.
 How are these terms defined and what restrictions are imposed, if any?

 DPA does not provide for specific regulations regarding biometrics and does not define the term.
 However, biometric data (e.g., voice, fingerprint, face shape) qualify as personal data.
 Depending on the biometric characteristics processed, these data may contain additional information about, e.g., the race or health status of the data subject.
-In this case, biometric data qualify as sensitive personal data, which are subject to stricter processing requirements (see Questions 6).
+In this case, biometric data qualify as sensitive personal data, which are subject to stricter processing requirements.

-20. Is the transfer of personal data or PII outside the jurisdiction restricted?
-If so, please describe these restrictions and how businesses typically comply with them (e.g., does cross-border transfer of personal data or PII require notification to or authorization form a regulator?)
+25. Is the transfer of personal data or PII outside the jurisdiction restricted?
+If so, please describe these restrictions and how businesses typically comply with them (e.g., does a cross-border transfer of personal data require a specified mechanism?
+Does a cross-border transfer of personal data or PII require notification to or authorization from a regulator?)